matrix-org/matrix-spec-proposals/proposals/2785-notification-attributes.md

 Encrypted events necessitate some special handling.

 Firstly, clients must decrypt events before assigning notification attributes.
 They can then proceed as normal with the rest of the algorithm.
+(In practice, they may be able to optimise this process: for example, some attributes such as `m.dm` can be can be calculated without decryption; if the user's notification profile has no mappings which are dependent on the decrypted content of an event, there is no need to decrypt.)

 Homeservers cannot decrypt events, so must proceed as if every event could cause a notification.
 In particular: